 Student-Centric Educational Environment

-When setting out to design our program, we posed a simple question: What type of educational structure will maximize students’ opportunity for success?
+When setting out to design our program, we posed a simple question: What type of educational structure will maximize OT doctoral program students' opportunity for success?

 OUR ANSWER: An integrated approach to classroom work, advanced technology and in-depth, hands-on experiential learning.